 Fish Species in Zion National Park

 Of the six species Virgin River native fish species, three are common within the Colorado River system, but three are found only in the Virgin.

 The Virgin River Spinedace is endangered and protected.
 Other fish include the Speckled Dace, Flannelmouth Sucker, Desert Sucker, Rainbow Trout, Cutthroat Trout and Brown Trout, all of which live in the heavy silt water.
 The four native species do well in Zion because of the river's protected status within the national park.

 Almost all other rivers' natural flows have been destroyed by dams.
-The National Park Service made news a couple of years ago when it released an unnatural flood in the Colorado River within the Grand Canyon in an attempt to flush accumulated sediment and recreate the sand formations, river flows and sediment that the Virgin enjoys naturally.
+The National Park Service made news in 2018 when it released an unnatural flood in the Colorado River within the Grand Canyon in an attempt to flush accumulated sediment and recreate the sand formations, river flows and sediment that the Virgin enjoys naturally.